 What is the time commitment?

 Once the team is selected in late October, there will be approximately one hour a week dedicated to on-campus fundraising for the remainder of the Fall.
 In the Spring there will be the same one-hour-per-week commitment.
-You will also be asked to commit to four 2-hour team formation sessions (2 in the Fall, 2 in the Spring), which are scheduled for Sunday afternoons.
+You will also be asked to commit to one day of team formation in the Spring, which is scheduled for Saturday, February 15th.